 The Panel shall select candidates to shortlist and interview and shall present the details of not more than two candidates to the Council of Governors together with a recommendation as to which candidate it considers the most suitable for appointment and the reason for their recommendation.

-If more than one candidate is presented, the Council of Governors shall vote to select a single candidate by secret ballot.
+The Council of Governors shall then consider the recommendation and may appoint the recommended candidate or may remit the matter back to the Panel until a candidate acceptable to the Council of Governors is recommended.
+If more than one candidate is presented at the same time, the Council of Governors shall vote to select a single candidate or no candidate by secret ballot.

 Notwithstanding the foregoing, the Council of Governors shall be entitled to reappoint a non-executive Director at the end of his term of office if in its opinion it is in the best interests of the Trust to do so but subject always to the provisions of paragraph 10.5.8